 In this equation, the NSCi,j is the NSC for exposure route i (inhalation, ingestion, dermal) in different climate regions j.
 The p is the input parameter value, and r is the corresponding daily mean output of the exposure effect.
 The and are the corresponding perturbation of the parameter values and perturbation of the output, respectively.
 The global NSC of a certain parameter, NSCg, is defined as the mean of the corresponding local sensitivities.
 The overall absolute mean for each route is obtained by averaging the absolute NSCg values for the corresponding route and region.
 Similarly, the overall absolute mean standard deviations are averages over each exposure route.

 Results and Discussion

-Pollen Season
+Pollen Seasons